Skip to Content Top

 Can field sobriety tests be refused if requested by law enforcement?

-Drivers are not required by law to complete field sobriety tests, and refusing to undergo a test cannot be held against them.
+Under TN DUI law, it is illegal to operate a motor vehicle when your blood alcohol concentration (BAC) level is at .08% or above.
+Drivers who are under the age of 21 are held to a standard of less than .02%.
+If you are pulled over by law enforcement and they believe you are driving with a BAC of more than the legal limit, they may request that you do a series of field sobriety tests.
+However, you are not required by law to complete these tests, and refusing to undergo a test cannot be held against you.
 It is typically in the driver's best interest not to complete these tests, as the results can be manipulated and used against them in court.

 Law enforcement officers may use tactics to persuade drivers to consent to field sobriety tests, often suggesting that refusal could imply guilt.
 However, understanding your rights and the potential impact of these tests is crucial.
 We advise reaching out to a DUI lawyer immediately for guidance on how to handle such situations, ensuring your rights are protected while minimizing any possible legal consequences.